NWTC/InflowWind/Source/README_TODO.txt

 Driver
 -- Update driver to work with updated code
--- input file for the driver
--- list of points to pass in at each timestep (grid) (3D cartesian grid for summary file output -- see feature 1) --
+-- input file for the driver  -- keep the other method with some enhancement -- list of points to pass in at each timestep (grid) (3D cartesian grid for summary file output -- see feature 1) --